ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-getting-started/2-cred/_index.md

 {{% /notice %}}

 {{% notice tip %}}
 Try to click one of the output lines in the window showing the job output.
-A small window with a lot of information about the job like module args will open.
-Have a look and close it again.
+A small window **Host Details** will open.
+Clock the **JSON** "tab" of the window and have a look at the information you'll get.
 {{% /notice %}}

 ## Execution Environments: A deeper look

 As promised let's look a bit deeper into execution environments.
-During the section covering ad hoc commands you have already seen you have to choose an execution environment, the same will hold true for running Playbooks later on.
+During the section covering ad hoc commands you have already seen you can choose an execution environment (or get the default), the same will hold true for running Playbooks later on.
 In your automation controller web UI, go to **Administration → Execution Environments**.
 You'll see a list of the configured execution environments and original location of the image, in our case the images are provided in the **quay.io** container registry.
 Here you could add your own registry with custom EE images, too.

 So what happens, when automation controller runs an ad hoc command or Playbook?
 Let's see...

 You should already have your **VS Code** terminal open in another browser tab, if not open https://{{< param "external_code" >}} and do **Terminal -> New Terminal**.
 In this terminal:

+- SSH into your automation controller node (obviously replace \<GUID> by your value):
+  - `ssh autoctl1.<GUID>.internal`

-- You should be your **student\<N>** user, become the **awx** user by running `sudo -u awx -i`
+- You should be the **ec2-user** user on your automation controller now, become the **awx** user by running `sudo -u awx -i`

-- First let's look for the image:
+- First let's look for the image, you should have used the **Default execution environment** during the ad-hoc command exercise which should result in this image (details might be different):

 ```
-[awx@ansible-1 ~]$ podman images
+[awx@autoctl1 ~]$ podman images
 REPOSITORY                                                                         TAG     IMAGE ID      CREATED      SIZE
-quay.io/ansible/awx-ee  0.2.0   68b8d8c4702d  2 months ago  1.25 GB
+registry.redhat.io/ansible-automation-platform-20-early-access/ee-supported-rhel8  2.0.0   85ca2003a842  5 weeks ago  920 MB
 ```

 - It was pulled from the registry to be available locally.